 We can think we have a fish tank, and we make observations on the fish.
 The fish is in a tank, in a room, in a building, in a geographical area, and somewhere in a country.
-Whatever outer border we think, the matter is we cannot really envision “all the out there” the fish could refer.
+Whatever outer border we think, the matter is we cannot really envision “all the out there” to refer the fish.
 Near-death has not brought a resolve, and it is not likely to bring any answer.

 When Mr. Chris French of the University of London emphasizes there is no evidence the mind could go separate from the brain, one may add there was no evidence for atoms in Antiquity, and what we call an atom today is not the old definition, as there is a way to split it.